EbrarTikit/HungryApp/README.md

  -Recipes can be added to favorite list.

 ## Used Technologies
- -Retrofit
+- Retrofit
- -Gson
+- Gson
- -Glide
+- Glide
- -Square Up
+- Square Up
- -Firebase authentication
+- Firebase authentication
- -ROOM
+- ROOM

 ## Features to be developed
  -Add filter options to search